AutodeskGames/stingray-docs/source/interactive_release_notes/release_notes/readme_1.6.md

 ### Capture frames to disk

 You can now capture the active camera or viewport and save frames to disk in the OpenEXR file format.
 The new Capture Frames tool also supports capturing frames on a test engine.
-For more information, see ~{ Capture Frames Tool }~.
+For more information, see [Capture Frames Tool](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=capture-frames-tool).

 <br>